millengustavo/millengustavo.github.io/_posts/2020-06-01-ml-test-production.md

 date: 2020-06-01
 tags: [tests, machine learning, deploy]
 header:
-  image: "/assets/images/ml_test_production/score.PNG"
+  image: "/assets/images/ml_test_production/systems_comparison.PNG"
 ---

 > "Creating reliable, production-level machine learning systems brings on a host of concerns not found in small toy examples or even large offline research experiments.
 Testing and monitoring are key considerations for ensuring the production-readiness of an ML system, and for reducing technical debt of ML systems." - [The ML Test Score: A Rubric for ML Production Readiness and Technical Debt Reduction](https://research.google/pubs/pub46555/)

 I recently read the excellent book written by Emmanuel Ameisen: [Building Machine Learning Powered Applications Going from Idea to Product](http://shop.oreilly.com/product/0636920215912.do)

-I definitely recommend the book to anyone involved in any stage of the process of developing and implementing products that use Machine Learning.
+I definitely recommend the book to people involved at any stage in the process of developing and implementing products that use Machine Learning.

 # The ML Test Score: A Rubric for ML Production Readiness and Technical Debt Reduction
 A good reference I found in chapter 6 of the book entitled: Debug your ML problems, was the article written by Google engineers: [The ML Test Score: A Rubric for ML Production Readiness and Technical Debt Reduction](https://research.google/pubs/pub46555/)